qwrtln/specialty-coffee-journey/content/cafes/monk-rhodes-greece.md

 Starting each morning with our hand-brewed coffee became a cherished ritual of our visit.

 The Greeks are doing something I've never seen anywhere else - they deliver freshly brewed coffee right to your door.
-Every so often a phone rings, baristas prepare coffees to go, and then one of them hops on a scooter to deliver it.
+Every so often a phone rings, baristas prepare coffee to go, and then one of them hops on a scooter to deliver it.